Customize your domain

 In June of 2012, the Internet Corporation for Assigned Names and Numbers (ICANN) revealed their plans to create a program that would launch hundreds of new top level domains (nTLDs) and expand the internet as we know it.
 The first four registry agreements were signed at an ICANN conference just one year later and a new era of internet was born.

-Now there are over 400 nTLDs (more commonly known as New Domains) available, with over one million new websites registered.
-Registries like Rightside, Donuts, and Radix allow the registration of thousands of New Domains each day, all of which serve as huge opportunities for businesses and individuals around the world.
+Now there are over 500 nTLDs (more commonly known as New Domains) available, with over 24 million New Domains registered as of 2017.
+Registries like Donuts, and Radix allow the registration of thousands of New Domains each day, all of which serve as huge opportunities for businesses and individuals around the world.